-During three years the project partners work together with farmers, collecting the most relevant information.
-This qualitative and quantitative data is analyzed with our tool to assess the technical and economic viability of sustainable adaptation options.
-The information on the different areas of the EU, compiled and analyzed for a better understanding of the challenges for adaptation to climate change in a European scenario, is communicated to political decision-makers.
+During three years the project partners worked together with farmers, collecting the most relevant information.
+This qualitative and quantitative data were analysed with our tool to assess the technical and economic viability of sustainable adaptation options.
+The information on the different areas of the EU, compiled and analysed for a better understanding of the challenges for adaptation to climate change in a European scenario, was communicated to political decision-makers.

 Nevertheless, the consortium strongly believes that one of the best ways to scale-up adaptation measures is not only to address decision-makers and policy-makers, but also the stakeholders that are ultimately responsible for implementing the adaptation measures at farm level: the farming community.

-The project results are presented and discussed with the main target groups and stakeholders in workshops, webinars, etc. By doing this, these sustainable adaptation measures can be incorporated later in different areas: policies, labels, insurances and agriculture schools or training centers.
-The information is conveyed as follows:
+The project results were presented and discussed with the main target groups and stakeholders in more than 120 workshops, webinars, etc. with a total of 1753 people trained and more than 650 participating entities.
+By doing this, these sustainable adaptation measures could incorporate later in different areas: policies, labels, insurances and agriculture schools or training centres.

-- Demonstration of feasibility and transferability of the common tool and sustainable adaptation measures to policy-makers, farmers and agri-food industry at national and EU scale through: expert meetings, demonstration workshops, webinars, meetings with members of the EC and FAO, transnational conferences in Spain, Germany, France and Estonia.
+Demonstration of feasibility and transferability of the common tool and sustainable adaptation measures to policy-makers, farmers and agri-food industry at national and EU scale through:

-- Elaboration and distribution of a “Farming Adaptation Training Pack” for the Agrarian Sector.
+- Elaboration and distribution of a “Farming Adaptation Training Pack” for the Agrarian Sector with more than 1500 downloads.

 Farming adaptation training pack